-Symmetric keys are dynamically created by the module for encryption of messages, and are zeroized from memory when encryption or decryption operations complete.
-Symmetric keys are encrypted using public key technology as defined in SMIME specifications for secure transmission to recipients.
+Symmetric keys are dynamically created by the module for encryption of messages, and are zeroized from memory when encryption or decryption operations are complete.
+Symmetric keys are encrypted using public key technology as defined in S/MIME specifications for secure transmission to recipients.

 There are public and private keys managed in the module and associated with each user.
-Public keys are included in public key certificates, and stored in SQL tables, and in user specific files.
-Private keys are stored internally to the module in private key files, and all of these keys can be replaced or deleted at the user's discretion.
+Public keys, included in public key certificates, and private keys are stored in SQL tables.
+All of these keys can be replaced or deleted at the user's discretion.